-This challenging Honours programme, which is named after Wim Duisenberg, the first President of the European Central Bank, will give you not only quantitative econometric and mathematical skills, but also the hands-on practical experience to be able to implement econometric models in the workplace from day one.
+This Honours programme, which is named after Wim Duisenberg, the first President of the European Central Bank, will give you not only a thorough understanding of quantitative finance methods, but also the hands-on practical experience to be able to implement quantitative strategies in the workplace from day one.
 That’s why all our students have job offers before they graduate with their Master’s – and also why they’re ready to hit the ground running when they start their careers.

 - Duisenberg Honours Programme in Finance and Technology